 When you are traveling on a Delta Airlines domestic flight with a 2 year old baby, you have to buy him a ticket at full adult fare.

-On international flights, Delta Airlines requires purchasing a ticket for children ages 2 years and older.
-For transportation via the Pacific or Atlantic, Delta charges 75% of the applicable adult fare for children ages 2 through 12.
+On international flights, Delta Airlines requires purchasing a ticket for children ages 2 years and older and offers country-specific discounts on the full adult fare for children ages 2 through 12.
 Children with tickets purchased with less than 50% discount of the full adult fare benefit from the standard baggage allowance.